Generating Verifiable Chain of Thoughts from Exection-Traces: Results

-For the \texttt{Granite-3.3-8b} model, the results are definitive.
-As shown in Table \ref{tab:comprehensive-results}, the \textbf{25k correctness-filtered dataset} substantially outperforms the others across all benchmarks.
-On LiveCodeBench, it achieves a score of 44.9\%, an absolute gain of \textbf{+26.6} over the base model, and significantly outperforms the larger 54k set (34.1\%).
-This powerful improvement from a targeted, high-quality dataset indicates that for complex reasoning, data verifiability is far more impactful than sheer volume.
+For \texttt{Granite-3.3-8B}, the \textbf{25k correctness-filtered dataset} substantially outperforms others.
+On LCB, it achieves 44.9\%, an absolute gain of \textbf{+26.6} over the base model, well ahead of the larger 54k set (34.1\%).
+This indicates that for complex reasoning, data verifiability is far more impactful than volume.

-When repeating the experiment with \texttt{Qwen2.5-Coder-7B}, all three fine-tuned models dramatically outperform the base model.
-For instance, the 25k dataset boosts the LiveCodeBench score from 46.3\% to 67.0\% (\textbf{+20.7}).
-Unlike with Granite, the performance across the three data subsets is competitive.
-The 25k dataset achieves the highest score on LiveCodeBench, while the 54k dataset has a slight edge on the CruxEval benchmarks.
-Given the consistently strong performance of the 25k set, we selected it as the winning configuration for all subsequent experiments.
+For \texttt{Qwen2.5-Coder-7B}, all fine-tuned models outperform the baseline.
+While the 54k set edges ahead on CruxEval, the 25k dataset achieves the best LCB score (67.0\% Pass@1, \textbf{+20.7}) with comparable CruxEval performance.
+Given its stronger execution reasoning and smaller training cost, we selected the 25k set for subsequent experiments.
+Figure~\ref{fig:sota-comparison} compares our results against published baselines.